IBM/tape-archive-api/readme.md

 ### Deployment on remote server
 To deploy the Tape API on a remote server running node copy server.js and package.json to the remote server into a directory, or clone the git into this directory.
 Run `npm install` to install the required node modules.
 Now set the environmental variables according configuration, see section Deployment.

+** Note ** You have to provide a ssh key allowing the remote server to perform passwordless ssh with the Spectrum Archive EE node.
+The public part of the ssh key file must be referenced by the environment variable `EEAPI_SSHKEY`.

 Once the environment is set start the API: `node ./server.js`

 Start with testing the connection using this URL: `curl -X GET http://<EE server IP>:<EEAPI_PORT>/test`